 PLEASE NOTE: The three pollutants measured to calculate the AQHI do not include the reduced the sulphur compounds and volatile organic compounds that contribute to odour events experienced in several communities within the RMWB.

-W.B.E.A. is working through the Human Exposure Monitoring Program to characterize and quantify odours in the region.
+Through its Human Exposure Monitoring Program, WBEA is working to characterize and quantify odours in the region.
 For more information, click here.

-Below are some useful links related to the Air Quality Health Index for Albertan's:
+Below are some useful links related to the AQHI for Albertan's: